DavidCary/CA-SB1288/README.md

 been limited to using ASCII characters.
 Non-ASCII characters are not supported.

+## Extension <a id="extension"></a>

+This reference implementation includes an extension to the STV tabulation logic that provides for alternative conditions for defeating
+candidates: batch defeats of multiple candidates and deferred distribution of surplus.
+These features were part of SB 1288 when it was introduced, but later removed and identified for specification as California Secretary of State regulations, as authorized by SB 1288.

+For more information about these features, please read this [additional description](stv-altdefs.html).

 ## Licensing <a id="licensing"></a>

 This project is licensed under the Apache License, Version 2.0 (the